11ty/11ty-website/styleguide.md

 ## Info Block

+Use the `elv-info-sticky` class to affix to the top of the viewport while scrolling.

 <div class="elv-sg-component">
-    <div class="elv-info">ℹ️ This documentation is for an upcoming version of Eleventy.
+    <div class="elv-info">This documentation is for an upcoming version of Eleventy.
 Go to the <a href="https://www.11ty.io/docs/">latest stable version of Eleventy docs</a> or check out the <a href="https://www.11ty.io/docs/versions/">full release history.</a></div>
 </div>

 <div class="elv-sg-component">
-    <div class="elv-info elv-warning">⚠️ This documentation is for an older version.
+    <div class="elv-info elv-info-warn">This documentation is for an older version.
 Go to the <a href="https://www.11ty.io/docs/">newest Eleventy docs</a> or check out the <a href="https://www.11ty.io/docs/versions/">full release history.</a></div>
 </div>